danielabar/meblog/src/markdown/rails-kafka-consumer.md

 end
 ```

 With this approach, if any error is raised during message processing, Karafka will automatically retry up to a configured number of `max_retries` (which can also be set to zero if you don't ever want it to retry).
-If message processing still fails after the retries are exhausted, the message will be moved to the topic specified in the `dead_letter_queue` method, in this case, `dlq_inventory_management_product_updates`.
+If message processing still fails after the retries are exhausted, a new message containing the same header and payload as the troublesome message will be produced to the topic specified in the `dead_letter_queue` method, in this case, `dlq_inventory_management_product_updates`.

 With the modified `karafka.rb` in place, producing an inventory update message with a product code that does not exist will generate the following log messages in the karafka server.
 I've annotated them with `=== EXPLANATION ===`, which shows that after consuming the bad message, Karafka will make two more attempts to process it.
 If those still fail, it writes the message the the topic `dlq_inventory_management_product_updates`, then moves on, waiting to consume new messages: